clue/framework-x/docs/async/coroutines.md

 ### When to coroutines?

-As a rule of thumb, you'll likely want to use fibers when you're working with async APIs in your controllers with PHP < 8.1 and want to use these async APIs in a way that resembles a synchronous code flow.
+As a rule of thumb, you'll likely want to use coroutines when you're working with async APIs in your controllers with PHP < 8.1 and want to use these async APIs in a way that resembles a synchronous code flow.